DFE-Digital/support-for-early-career-teachers-static/content/ucl/year-2-inquiry-into-developing-quality-pedagogy-and-making-productive-use-of-assessment-part-2/spring-week-2-ect-research-and-practice-summary.md

   pupils are able to correct misconceptions and make progress, and I am able to reduce the amount of time I spend marking?

-To evaluate the impact of her ‘minimal marking’ intervention, Louise decided to collect the following naturally occurring data:
+To evaluate the impact of her 'minimal marking' intervention, Louise decided to collect the following naturally occurring data:

 - pupil voice – using a hands-up survey in class – with the experimental class (before and after the half-term), to capture how well they felt they had been guided to improve their work